 - From Friday to Sunday and every day in July and August from 10:30 to 21:00 (last access at 19:00)

 How to get to the Heineken Experience

-The Heineken Museum is located in the center of Amsterdam so getting there is very easy via its streetcars, specifically with lines 7, 10, 16, 24, 25 and 78.
+The Heineken Museum is located in the center of Amsterdam so getting there is very easy through its streetcars, specifically with lines 7, 10, 16, 24, 25 and 78.

 Other places of interest near the Heineken Experience

-Because of its prime location, near the Heineken Museum, several attractions are also worth a visit during your trip to Amsterdam.
+Because of its privileged location, near the Heineken Museum there are several attractions that are also worth a visit during your trip to Amsterdam.
 Two of the must-see museums of the city are very close, such as its main art gallery with more than 8000 works of art, the Rijksmuseum, 492 meters away, and the second most visited museum in the city, the wonderful Van Gogh Museum, which exhibits more than 200 original works of the Dutch painter.

-Nearby, about 2,000 feet away, you can visit the amazing house of Amsterdam's ruling Van Loon family in their Valoon Museum, on Keizersgracht.
-At about 3,000 feet you should visit the Flower Market, where the locals of the city usually buy their seeds, gardening supplies, plants, and flowers because it is a real orchard with hundreds of species and tulips of all colors, as the emblematic flower that is in the Netherlands.
+Very close by, about 600 meters away, you can visit the amazing house of Amsterdam's ruling family Van Loon in his Valoon Museum, on Keizersgracht.
+About 960 meters away you should visit the Flower Market, where the locals of the city usually buy their seeds, gardening supplies, plants and flowers because it is a real orchard with hundreds of species and tulips of all colors, as the emblematic flower it is in the Netherlands.

-I also recommend that you take advantage of your day at the Heineken Experience to eat a pannenkoeken, a typical Dutch style pancake, with sweet and savory fillings.
-Nearby you will find one of the best places to taste them, at De Carrousel Pannenkoeken, at H.M. van Randwijkplantsoen 1, a curious restaurant built on an old carousel.
+I also recommend that you take advantage of your day at the Heineken Experience to eat a pannenkoeken, a typical pancake but Dutch style, with sweet and savory fillings and that is really typical in this city.
+Nearby you will find one of the best places to taste them, in the De Carrousel Pannenkoeken, in H.M. van Randwijkplantsoen 1, a curious restaurant built on an old carousel.